awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 Amazon Kendra does not match users to groups\.
 When you use user\-context filtering, you must include all of the groups that a user belongs to when you make the query\.
 For example, if a user belongs to two groups, "HR" and "IT," you must include both groups in the request\.

 The following example shows a request that filters the query response based on the user ID and groups\.
 The query will return any document that has the user or the "HR" or "IT" groups in the allow list\.
-If the user or either group is in the deny list for a document, the document will not be returned\.
+If the user or either group is in the deny list for a document, the document is not returned\.

 ```
 response = kendra.query(